Groomer Humor Contributions to PetGroomer.com:

 - When you wash your own hair at the grooming shop with dog shampoo.
 Hey, there’s nothing wrong with that.

 - You cry when a Standard Poodle comes in matted.

-- All the strays in the neighborhood migrate towards your house.
+- All the strays in the neighborhood migrate toward your house.

 - When your dogs love to take baths and get brushed out.

-- When your dogs look better than everyone else’s dogs on the block because they get baths once a week.
+- When your dogs look better than everyone else’s, dogs are on the block because they get baths once a week.

 - When you cook your dog’s meals.

 - When you go to McDonalds for breakfast, you order what you want plus whatever your dog wants.

 - When you use the dog cologne before you leave the shop so you don’t smell like a dog.

 - You home-school your 14-year-old daughter at the grooming shop because she prefers dogs to the student.